secureonelabs/heimdall_tools/README.md

-# Heimdall Tools has been depreciated.
+# Heimdall Tools has been deprecated.
 See the new [SAF CLI](https://github.com/mitre/saf)